Boost your ability to win more contracts: the benefits of contract negotiation automation

 Whether you negotiate real estate leases, manufacturer warranties, job offers, sales quotations or budget approvals, you’re probably aware that one imperceptible mistake can cost a fortune.
 Staying on top of all the steps in a contract negotiation process isn’t easy, especially when several departments are involved.
 The amount of time demanded increases when you have to manage contracts across several office locations, time zones, or languages.
 Add to this the likelihood of human error, bottle-necked workflows, intermittent controls, and the inability to make changes, and you’ve got a recipe for disaster.

 All these factors have one thing in common: they begin and end with manual work.
-That’s why contract negotiation automation has become such a powerful tool for staying ahead of all the back and forth.
+That’s why contract negotiation process automation has become such a powerful tool for staying ahead of all the back and forth.

-What is contract negotiation?
+What is the contract negotiation process?

 Understanding contract negotiation processes